Care in the hospital setting is provided on the delivery suite in either the high risk area or the midwifery led unit.

 Women with low risk pregnancies who do not want to deliver at home are cared for in the Midwife Led Unit, adjacent to the Delivery Suite.

 For safety of you and your baby the labour ward has secure and restricted access.
-Only 2 birth partners may accompany you.
+Presently only one birth partner may accompany you.
 We have no waiting area for visitors so please advise other family members and friends to stay near a telephone for news.

 We would be grateful if others would refrain from phoning labour ward, as we cannot give out confidential information.
 We need to spend our time ensuring the safe delivery of your baby rather than answering the telephone every few minutes.